nitishhsinghhh/Tips-and-Tricks-for-Programming-using-Cpp/ClassDiagram/README.md

 - Label methods clearly: Include parameters and return types.
 - Use access modifiers: + for public, - for private, # for protected.

-## Breakdown of our Diagram

-- ConversionType (Enum)
-  - Used to select the conversion type.
-  - Not a class, but shown for completeness.

-- StringConversion (Abstract Class)
-  - Defines the interface: convertString()
-  - Parent of all conversion classes

-- Concrete Classes
-  - UpperCaseConversion, LowerCaseConversion, CapitalizeConversion
-  - Inherit from StringConversion
-  - Implement convertString() differently
-- StringConversionFactory
-  - Static method: createStringConversion(type)
-  - Returns an object of a subclass based on ConversionType

-- Client
-  - Uses the factory to get a conversion object
-  - Calls convertString() on the object

-# UML Class Diagram for String Conversion Factory Pattern
+## Breakdown of our UML Class Diagram for String Conversion Factory Pattern

-This document outlines the entities (classes) and their relationships, which together form a UML Class Diagram for the String Conversion Factory Pattern described in the provided article.
+This outlines the entities (classes) and their relationships, which together form a UML Class Diagram for the String Conversion Factory Pattern described in the provided article.

 ---